 Instead, we are to pray about our circumstances.
 Worry does not change anything.
 But the prayer of faith changes everything.
 James 4:2b says, “…You do not have because you do not ask God” (NIV).

-The following Scriptures help me to stay focused and motivated to pray:
+The following Scriptures help me to stay focused and motivated in prayer:

 - Mark 11:24-25 says, “Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.
 And when you stand praying, if you hold anything against anyone, forgive him, so that your Father in heaven may forgive you your sins” (NIV).